Marketing Cloud, Trailhead...

 If you aren't on the cloud, you're at risk of losing all the information you had saved locally.
 With a cloud-based server, however, all the information you've uploaded to the cloud remains safe and easily accessible from any computer with an internet connection, even if the computer you regularly use isn't working.

-- Competitive edge: While cloud computing is increasing in popularity, there are still those who prefer to keep everything local.
+While cloud computing is increasing in popularity, there are still those who prefer to keep everything local.
 That's their choice, but doing so places them at a distinct disadvantage when competing with those who have the benefits of the cloud at their fingertips.
 If you implement a cloud-based solution before your competitors, you'll be farther along the learning curve by the time they catch up.
 A recent Verizon study showed that 77 percent of businesses feel cloud technology gives them a competitive advantage, and 16 percent believe this advantage is 'significant.'

 Cloud infrastructures support environmental proactivity, powering virtual services rather than physical products and hardware, and cutting down on paper waste, improving energy efficiency, and (given that it allows employees access from anywhere with an internet connection) reducing commuter-related emissions.
-A Pike Research report predicted data center energy consumption will drop by 31 percent from 2010 to 2020 based on the adoption of cloud computing and other virtual data options.
+A Pike Research report predicted data centre energy consumption will drop by 31 percent from 2010 to 2020 based on the adoption of cloud computing and other virtual data options.